The Royal Wedding 1891 | Princess Louise signing the register in the green drawing room.

 Wealthy Princess She inherited the bulk of lier has band’s £619,000 and also inherited largely from her mother, Queen Victoria.
-She was therefore one of thc wealthiest of the Royal Family.
+She was therefore one of the wealthiest of the Royal Family.

 The Duchess‘ jewellegacy is a magnificent one.
-When princess Louise married the ninth Duke of Argyle (sic) in 1871 at the end of the Franco-Prussian war, there followed one of the most brilliant periods.
+When princess Louise married the ninth Duke of Argyle (sic), Marquess of Lorne in 1871 at the end of the Franco-Prussian war, there followed one of the most brilliant periods.

 The Princess‘ jewel box contains a particularly fine collection of diamonds, pearls and opals.
 One beautiful necklace is of five large opals set around with brilliants, connected by a diamond chain.